A Month in

 stages of the 1st Leg at White Hart Lane AC Milan had given Spurs

-a footballing lesson in retaining possession and generally having them
+a footballing lesson in retaining possession and

-chasing shadows, taking the lead after 25 minutes.
+generally having them chasing shadows, taking the lead after 25 minutes.
 However, as the game progressed, Spurs came

-more into it, particularly due to the leadership of Alan Mullery and the
+more into it, particularly due to the leadership of Alan Mullery

-sent off.
+been sent off.
 For the return, Milan

 were confident that the away goal would be vital to them.
 However, Spurs produced a most accomplished

 and assured performance to progress to the Final.
-Captain, Alan Mullery was the inspiration,
+Captain, Alan Mullery

-away goal.
-With twenty minutes
+score the important away goal.
+With

 were awarded a penalty to equalise but Spurs held out to reach their second